eugenetedkim/olive-table/TYPESCRIPT_MIGRATION.md

 # Olive Table - Complete TypeScript Migration Guide

-Welcome to the TypeScript migration guide for the Olive Table application.
-This comprehensive guide will walk you through the step-by-step process of converting a Node.js/Express microservices application from JavaScript to TypeScript.
+Welcome to the comprehensive TypeScript migration guide for the Olive Table application.
+This guide will walk you through converting a Node.js/Express microservices application from JavaScript to TypeScript using best practices and proven strategies.

 ## Why TypeScript?